polarisltd/diameter/client-simulator-jdiameter/README.md

 - Getting summary of run in log file so one can review log file to understand run outputs
 - CER/CEAs and DWR/DRAs are composed automatically from server configuration file.
 - Unmodified scenario files can be run against different system just by providing -c parameter (mobicents client configuration) and -a Destination-Realm
+- Can be run from Windows or MAC as well comparing to seagull which easy runs on Linux only.

+<h2> Getting started </h2>

+- To build executable please have available git and maven (mvn)

+- Mobicents configuration.

+  This can be most painfull as this is only prerequisite getting it running.
+One needs diameter knowledge about how peers are defined so local peer and networked peers needs to be configured.
+Very important point here is trace level is enabled in log4j configuration and one analyzes log very careful to understand where it goes wrong.

+  Very important is to understand how Origin-Realm, Origin-Host, Destination-Realm and Destination-Host AVPs works based on this configuration and how Realms/Hosts are related to Applications (Vendor-Specific-Application-Id,Auth-Application-Id)

 - Getting  information about commandline syntax: